In this section you will learn everything you need to know about capturing your learnings and sharing insights with your team via Stories.

 A: Any EnjoyHQ user can comment on stories, including read-only users.

-- What is the difference between Project Summaries and Stories?
+- What is the difference between Project Reports and Stories?

-A: Project Summaries are a collection of one or more featured Stories created during the research process within a project.
-The summary is meant to showcase the key findings and insights of a project.
+A: Project Reports are a collection of one or more featured Stories created during the research process within a project.
+The report is meant to showcase the key findings and insights of a project.
 All Stories created within the project can be viewed in the Stories section.

 - Can I use Stories to migrate my previous research data?